 Put the kettle on to boil.
 Pick and very finely chop the rosemary and sage leaves.

-Put the kettle on to boil.
-Meanwhile tear open the sausages and squeeze the meat on to a plate.
-Season with the paprika, the chopped herbs, a few gratings of nutmeg and a little salt and pepper, then use a fork to mash it all up.
+Tear open the sausages and squeeze the meat on to a plate.
+Season with the paprika, the chopped herbs, a few gratings of nutmeg and a little sea salt and black pepper, then use a fork to mash it all up.

 Carefully put the quail’s eggs into a small pan.
 Once the kettle boils, pour in the boiling water straight away and cook for 2 minutes, no longer.
 Move the pan to the sink and run cold water over the eggs for 2 to 3 minutes.
 Tap, roll and – ever so gently – peel the shells off them.
 Do it under running water if it helps.
 You’ll get quicker at peeling them as you go.

 Take a marble-sized piece of sausage meat and flatten it out in the palm of your clean hand until it’s about 6cm in diameter.
 Pop an egg into the middle, then carefully shape and mould the sausage meat up around the egg with your floured hands.
 You need to get into the routine of pulling up the sides, gently squeezing, moulding, patting and very gently squashing the meat around the egg.

 Carefully lower one wee Scotch egg into the pan.
 After about 4 minutes it should be golden and perfectly cooked through, so take it out of the pan and cut it in half to see if you should have cooked it for less or more time – once you know where you stand, you can cook the rest, in batches of 6 or less.

-Transfer the cooked Scotch eggs to a plate lined with kitchen paper to drain, and serve scattered with a pinch of sea salt, alongside a pot of English mustard and a cold beer.
+Transfer the cooked Scotch eggs to a plate lined with kitchen paper to drain, and serve scattered with a pinch of salt, alongside a pot of English mustard and a cold beer.